cbteeple/docs/docs/3d_printing/coffee.md

 ## How it works

 {: .fs-5}
-I little backpack for your manual burr grinder.
+I little backpack for your burr grinder.

+All I really did was connect a motor to the grinder via a timing belt and pulleys.

 <img alt="Electricals Assmbly"
      src="{{ "assets/img/coffee/assembly.jpg" | absolute_url }}"